itamarcn/ToDoList/README.md

-# Task Management Application
+# To Do List Management Application

-This is a Task Management Application with a frontend and backend built using Angular and NestJS.
+This is a To Do List Management Application with a frontend and backend built using Angular, NestJS, mongoDB, Socket.io.

 ## Prerequisites